FDio/vpp/docs/gettingstarted/developers/building.rst

 **make** command below builds a debug version of VPP.
 The binaries, when building the debug images, can be found in /build-root/vpp_debug-native.

+The Debug build version contains debug symbols, which are useful for troubleshooting or modifying VPP.
+The **make** command below, builds a debug version of VPP.
+The binaries used for building the debug image can be found in */build-root/vpp_debug-native*.

 .. code-block:: console

     $ make build